Alfresco/alfresco-content-app/docs/extending.md

 - Overwrite or disable extension points of the main application or other plugins
 - Change rules, actions or any visual element
 - Register new application routes based on empty pages or layouts
-- Register new rule evaluators, components, guards, etc.
+- Register new rule evaluators, components, guards

 ## Format

-The format is represented by a JSON file with the structure similar to the following one:
+The format is represented by a JSON file with the structure similar to the following:

 ```json
 {